 Line 19a.
 Net operating loss deduction.
 A FSC may use the net operating loss (NOL) incurred in 1 tax year to reduce its taxable income in another year.
-Generally, a FSC may carry an NOL back to each of the 2 years (3 years for NOLs incurred in tax years beginning before August 6, 1997) preceding the year of the loss and then carry any remaining amount over to each of the 20 years (15 years for NOLs incurred in tax years beginning before August 6, 1997) following the year of the loss (but see Exceptions to carryback rules below).
+Generally, a FSC may carry an NOL back to each of the 2 years (3 years for NOLs incurred in tax years beginning before August 6, 1997) preceding the year of the loss and then carry any remaining amount over to each of the 20 years (15 years for NOLs incurred in tax years beginning before August 6, 1997) following the year of the loss (but see Waiving the carryback period below).
+For exceptions to the general rule, see Special carryback periods for certain losses below.

 Enter on line 19a the total NOL carryovers from prior tax years, but do not enter more than the FSC's taxable income (after special deductions).
 An NOL deduction cannot be taken in a year in which the FSC has a negative taxable income.
 Attach a schedule showing the computation of the NOL deduction.
-Also complete line 6 in Additional FSC Information.
+Also complete line 6 in Additional Information.